Haeundae

 AI-translated Press Releases

-Busan Brand Shop (Big Shop) Celebrates Its First Anniversary with Events Highlighting City Brand Growth
+Busan Brand Shop “Big Shop” Celebrates Its First Anniversary with Special Programs Highlighting the City’s Brand Expansion

 내용

-Goh Mi-jin, Director-General of the Future Design Headquarters, stated, “Over the past year, the Busan Brand Shop has grown into a representative space for Busan’s city brand, supported by strong citizen interest,” adding, “Building on the achievements of the first year, we will continue to advance the shop as a city brand platform co-created by local companies and citizens.”
+Go Mi-jin, Director General of the Future Design Headquarters, stated, “Over the past year, Big Shop has grown into a representative space for Busan’s urban brand with strong support from citizens,” adding, “Building on the achievements of the first year, we will continue developing Big Shop into a Busan urban brand platform created together with local businesses and citizens.”

 This content has been translated by AI.
 Please refer to the attached original Korean version for accuracy if needed.